GT-AI-UK/PySvelte-Login-Template/README.md

 # PySvelte Login Template
-A template project for Python and Sveltekit - Login has been completed using a temporary dictionary database.
+A template project for Python and Sveltekit with tailwind and DaisyUI preinstalled.

+Login has been completed using a temporary dictionary database.

 This template was created using VSCode connected to WSL2.
 To use without further configuration, either do the same, or use with VSCode installed within a linux distro (tested with Ubuntu).